gaurav1780/comp1010practicalClassMaterial/week 05 - classesObjects/workshopClassesObjects2.md

 Complete the method `countSquares` (in class `RectangleClient.java`) that when passed an array of `Rectangle` objects, returns the number of squares in the array.
 Note that the class `Rectangle` contains an intance method `isSquare()` that you can call.

 You may assume that the array passed and also every `Rectangle` in the array is instantiated.
-For a more comprehensive design, avoid that assumption, so the array might be uninstantiated or null, or if it is (instantiated), some `Rectangle` objects in the array might be uninstantiated or null.
+For a more comprehensive design, avoid that assumption, so,
+- the array might be `null`, or if it is (instantiated),
+- some `Rectangle` objects in the array might be `null`.

 Test provided in `testCountSquares` in class `RectangleClientTest.java`.